 Many individuals are well aware that health care costs are risings and it is often the most expenses item in one’s retirement plan.
 However, very few individuals have implemented a strategy to handle these future expenses and are missing out on utilizing a key tool in preparing for this.
 A Health Savings Account (HSA) is a tool that I would strongly encourage one to consider using.
-I want to help you to think through why you should or should not use an HSA and how you can implement both short-term and long term strategies to be prepared for your future health care cost.
+I want to help you think through why you should or should not use an HSA and how you can implement both short-term and long-term strategies to be prepared for your future health care costs.

 What is an HSA and Key Advantages

 First, let us start by defining an HSA.
 An HSA is an account offered most commonly through an employer’s benefits package that allows you to be able to contribute via your paycheck for medical expenses.
 Now the HSA has a triple tax advantage that is very unusual and rare.
 This account was created and given these tax advantages in order to encourage people to save to help combat higher medical costs.
 First, when you take money from your paycheck and put it in an HSA it is not taxed.
 Second, you could potentially earn interest or invest your HSA in the stock and bond markets and it grows tax-free!
 Last, when you take a distribution from your HSA, it is a non-taxable event as long as it is used for medical expenses.
 Basically, if used correctly you will pay no federal taxes on your medical expenses.
 As of 2019, four states (New Jersey, California, Tennessee, and New Hampshire) do not duplicate the federal tax rules and you will potentially pay some state taxes.

 Another huge advantage of an HSA account is that if you do not need the funds, you can leave it in the HSA account until you do need it.
 With a Flexible Spending Account (FSA), which is normally offered through an HMO or PPO health care plan, you will lose your contribution if you do not use them before the end of the year.
 Here is a link to learn more about an FSA account.